 Eight year old Delilah is a sweet little girl who enjoys car rides, chasing critters, taking dips in the creek, playing ball and eating pears—and she excels at sniffing out squirrels.
 Delilah gets along well with other dogs, and adores spending quality time with her people.
 She is going to a forever home with a big yard, a mom who teaches at a university, and her retired dad–who has experience with hunting dogs and can’t wait to have a canine pal during his days at home.
 Thank you, Marleen for fostering Delilah, and thank you Emily for adopting her.

-Young Braun had the best thanksgiving ever!
+Young Braun (now Augie) had the best thanksgiving ever!
 He came out of the shelter and into a home that welcomed him with open arms.
 He settled in very well, and responded when they started calling him Augie.
 His active foster folks took him on many adventures.
 At first he was not at all sure about snow, but he got new boots and a jacket, and now loves accompanying his parents on ski outings.
 He gets very excited when he sees his jacket, because he knows there are fun adventures ahead.
-The fosters quickly fell in love with this handsome boy, and decided […]
+The fosters quickly fell in love with this handsome […]

-Harper (estimated to be 12 years old) was dumped on a street in Modesto with no ID.
+Harper now Arlo (estimated to be 12 years old) was dumped on a street in Modesto with no ID.
 He was picked up by animal control and was found to have a growth on his neck and weak hind legs.
 His callouses indicate that he’d spent much of his time in a pen, with little exercise.
 He began foster care very reserved and withdrawn, with little knowledge of house manners.
 He is mostly deaf, although he can hear loud noises.
-The growth has been removed, and after numerous tests, he was diagnosed with Cushing’s disease, which can be managed with medications.
-Now […]
+The growth has been removed, and after numerous tests, he was diagnosed with Cushing’s disease, which can be managed with […]

 Tripper is a little guy who showed up at a shelter weighing just 45 pounds at around one year old.
 He stayed with his first foster family until they had to go on vacation.
 He went to a new foster home, with a couple who had raised and adored three GSPs previously—all bigger and browner than this new pipsqueak with his own quirky personality.
 In spite of having some pretty big paws to fill, affectionate and well-behaved Tripper won them over in less than a week.
 He demonstrated how much he craved their attention, how quickly he mastered new behaviors, and […]